- tacalcitol monohydrate

 Reporting of suspected adverse reactions

-Reporting of suspected adverse reactions after authorisation of the medicinal product is important.
+Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions via the www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store
+Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme, Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow card in the Google Play or Apple App Store.

 Overdosing by ingestion of an ointment is very unlikely.
 It cannot be excluded that topical application of excessive amounts may lead to hypercalcaemia.
 In this case Curatoderm treatment and other possible vitamin D or calcium supplement intakes must be stopped until serum calcium returns to normal.